danielisacc/HomeLab/README.md

 - [Creating, troubleshooting, and running PowerShell script for User Creation](#PowerShell-Scripting)
 - [Deploying and connecting a <b>Windows 10 Education</b> VM to the VM Network](#Endpoint-Device-VM-Deployment)
 ### What is Active Directory
 Active Directory(AD), often called Active Directory Domain Services(AD DS) can be a rather broad topic due to the flexibility of the services it provides.
 At it's core an AD stores data objects.
 This is means it doesn't just store files like a file system does, instead storing "Objects" within it's structure.
 These objects include Users, Computers, Groups and Group Policies.
 In other words an AD is where information and rules regaurding Users and the Devices within a Network are stored, managed, and enforced.
-This is a simplified explanation of AD since the "Domain Services" of AD DC includes much more than storing data as the Server that runs AD often times has more responsibilies outside of storing objects.
+This is a simplified explanation of AD since the "Domain Services" of AD DS includes much more than storing data as the Server that runs AD often times has more responsibilies outside of storing objects.
 This includes RAS/NAT which is a service that allows users within the AD's internal Network to connect to the greater internet, while the DHCP service allows the AD to act as a network "Gateway" similar to a router, assigning IP addresses to users within the network.
-With both of these services deployed on an AD the users within the internal network are never connected to the external internet, instead using the AD as a barrier.
-This is how Organizations use AD and is why I set mine up this way as well.
+Keep in mind this is a Project, not an actual organization's network.
+A company would never keep their AD as a Gateway, since it leaves it vulnerable to attack, but we will explore the process to understand the Deployment process for these services.
 ## Preparing Your VM
 [What is a VM](#What-is-a-VM) | [Why HyperV](#Why-HyperV) | [Enable HyperV Manager](#Enable-HyperV-Manager) | [Installing Windows ISOs](#Installing-Windows-ISOs) | [Windows Liscenses](#Windows-Liscenses)
 ### What is a VM